 My adrenals!
 The symptoms I was experiencing were my adrenals on the verge of “crashing”.
 That made total sense as I had a majorly stressful month and my sleep had been lacking and I was out of my adrenal supplements.

-Based on my symptoms and what my body was telling me, I now I know where to go.
+Based on my symptoms and what my body was telling me, I now know where to go.
 There is a major difference in the supplements I use when I’m on the verge of having an adrenal crash or when my thyroid is hyper and taking the wrong ones at the wrong time may have made matters worse.

 I’ve been charting my temperatures for three months now and my temperatures are still consistently lower than I’d like, but I’m still not comfortable just using a progesterone cream until I get my labs tested to see how my hormones are doing.

 I am very blessed to have a doctor that will listen to me and knows the importance of listening and paying attention to the body.
-As soon as I called and explained what I was thinking, he schedule a blood draw and appointment for after the tests are in.
+As soon as I called and explained what I was thinking, he scheduled a blood draw and appointment for after the tests are in.
 No need to waste time and come in first.
 He trusts that the body will show us what is going on.

-I never would have dreamed when I restarted recording my temperatures that I’d be able to pinpoint what my thyroid, adrenals and hormones were doing.
+I would never have dreamed when I restarted recording my temperatures that I’d be able to pinpoint what my thyroid, adrenals, and hormones were doing.